 Cees van Dam has been involved in a number of international research projects in the area of business and human rights.
 These include, among others, the Human Rights in Business-project, sponsored by the European Commission (2016).
 He regularly takes part in debates and media interviews, and lectures on various aspects of business and human rights, both in the Netherlands and abroad.

-In addition to RSM, Cees van Dam is Visiting Professor at King’s College London and at Maastricht University.
+In addition to his work at RSM, Cees van Dam is Visiting Professor at King’s College London and at Maastricht University.
 In London he teaches English and Comparative Tort Law at the LL.B, and Business and Human Rights at the Transnational Law LL.M.
 In Maastricht he teaches European Tort Law at the European Law School.
 He is also a member of the Monitoring Committee of the Dutch Banking Sector Agreement.

 Erasmus University Rotterdam RSM - Rotterdam School of Management Department of Business-Society Management

 C.C. van Dam (2015).
 Human rights obligations of transnational corporations in domestic tort law.
 In Jernej Cernic & Tara Van Ho (Eds.), Human Rights and Business: Direct Corporate Accountability for Human RIghts (pp. 475-497).
 Oisterwijk: Wolf Legal Publishers